Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 How to login
 ------------

 You need to log in with your credentials to start using the plugin.
-Go to `mapflow.ai <https://app.mapflow.ai/>`_, register and obtain `API token <https://app.mapflow.ai/account/api>`_.
+Click the Get Token link and obtain the token.
+If you are not registered, go to `mapflow.ai <https://app.mapflow.ai/>`_, register and obtain `API token <https://app.mapflow.ai/account/api>`_.
 Enter you token to get to the main User interface.

 .. figure:: _static/qgis/login_window.png
          :alt: Login window